hardikvasa/google-images-download/README.rst

   Options:
     --keywords TEXT           Additional keyword input.
-    --download-limit INTEGER  Download limit. set 0 for no limit.
+    -nc, --no-clobber         Skip downloads that would download to existing files (overwriting them) --download-limit INTEGER  Download limit. set 0 for no limit.
     --requests-delay INTEGER  Delay between requests(seconds). set 0 for no delay.
     --help                    Show this message and exit.